 Selection for Redemption.
-In the event that less than all of the Bonds is to be redeemed, and so long as the book-entry-only system remains in effect for such Bonds, the particular Bonds or portion of any such Bonds of a particular series and maturity to be redeemed will be selected by DTC by lot.
-If the book-entry-only system no longer remains in effect for the Bonds, selection for redemption of less than all of any one maturity within a series will be made by the Commonwealth by lot in such manner as in its discretion it shall deem appropriate and fair.
-For purposes of selection by lot within a maturity, each \$5,000 of principal amount of a Bond will be considered a separate Bond.
+In the event that less than all of any maturity of a series of similar tenor of Tax-Exempt Bonds is to be redeemed, and so long as the book-entry-only system remains in effect for such series of Tax-Exempt Bonds, the particular Tax-Exempt Bonds or portion of any such Tax-Exempt Bonds of a particular series, maturity and tenor to be redeemed will be selected by DTC by lot.
+If the book-entry-only system no longer remains in effect for the Tax-Exempt Bonds, selection for redemption of less than all of any one maturity of similar tenor within a series will be made by the Commonwealth by lot in such manner as in its discretion it shall deem appropriate and fair.
+For purposes of selection by lot within a maturity of similar tenor, each \$5,000 of principal amount of a Bond will be considered a separate Tax-Exempt Bond.